DeloitteDigitalUK/frontend-playbook/development/Responsive.md

 **You have to prioritise**.

-💡 Use small screens as a lens through which we view every aspect of our designs, including navigation.
+Drawers of any kind have a nasty tendency to fill with junk.
+We should use small screens as a lens through which we view every aspect of our designs, including navigation.